 What is god?
 Maybe it's you.
-If I ask you what is god, maybe, if you are Buddhist and because you are-you are not Oriental thinker, maybe everything is god-accumulation of everything: If you add up everything, that is god.
-You may answer in that way, you know.
-If you-if I ask some Chinese or Indian or Japanese, they may say, god is something which exist before each being exist.
+If I ask you what is god, maybe, if you are Buddhist and because you are not Oriental thinker, maybe everything is god-accumulation of everything: If you add up everything, that is god.
+You may answer in that way.
+If I ask some Chinese or Indian or Japanese, they may say, god is something which exist before each being exist.
 That is god, they may say.
-But if you ask really, you know, what is god, [they may answer], "You yourself is god-god."
+But if you ask really, what is god, they may answer, "You yourself is god."